cdktf/cdktf-provider-google/docs/computeBackendService.typescript.md

                      UNAVAILABLE_WEIGHT.
 Otherwise, Load Balancing remains
                      equal-weight.

+* 'WEIGHTED_ROUND_ROBIN': Per-endpoint weighted round-robin Load Balancing using weights computed from Backend reported Custom Metrics.
+If set, the Backend Service responses are expected to contain non-standard HTTP response header field X-Endpoint-Load-Metrics.
+The reported metrics to use for computing the weights are specified via the backends[].customMetrics fields.

 locality_lb_policy is applicable to either:

 * A regional backend service with the service_protocol set to HTTP, HTTPS, or HTTP2,